rccline/gtlsLsePkg/README.md

 ## Getting Started
 To use *gtlsLsePkg*, follow these steps:

-1. Create a Project in RStudio (optional but recommended for managing related files).
+1. Create a Project in RStudio (optional, but recommended for managing related files).

-2. Load the Package:
-* `library(gtlssLsePkg)`
-3. Create a RMarkdown Document, or Script in your RSTudio project:
+2. Create a RMarkdown Document, or Script in your RSTudio project:
 * Load the package:
   - `library(gtlsLsePkg)`
 * Run the main function to generate lease packages:
   - `iterate_Lease_Template_GT()`

-An ouput folder will be created in your project and Lease packages for each owner will be created in the output folder.
+When you execute the iterate code, an ouput folder will be created in your project and Lease packages for each owner will be created in the output folder.

 ### Support